Goorakh/RiskOfChaos/README.md

 * Decrease Chest Prices: Decreases the cost of all interactables by a configurable amount (default -25%)
 * Spawn Void Implosion: Spawns a random void implosion on every player
 * Launch Everyone in Random Directions: Launches all characters in a random direction with a random force
+* Touch Void: Makes every non-player on the stage into a voidtouched elite (including allies)
 </details>

 FAQ: